-Let's say your company has decided to invest in a website redesign so you can improve lead generation, and you're responsible for managing the project.
+Let's say your company decided to invest in a website redesign to improve lead generation, and you're responsible for managing the project.

 The answer, of course, is "it depends."
 Are you simply switching to a new template and adding some new CTAs, or are you migrating your entire website to a new platform?